Women's empowerment: Cultural empowerment

+Malala Yousafzai is an example of how language and literacy can be used to resist colonial and imperialist perspectives.
+Western media idolized her as an education hero, a subject of violence caused by terrorism and the Taliban and a victim of hostility towards women.
+In her book, she repositions herself as a powerful voice who considers and evaluates her cultural traditions and presents alternative understanding of literacy.

-Feminist approaches to women empowerment
+Feminist approaches

 Feminism is defined by the movement's goal of creating women's empowerment.
 Two methods feminists use to facilitate a sense of women empowerment are consciousness-raising and building relationships with the women participants and their external oppressors.

 Raising consciousness

-To create women empowerment, feminists commonly use consciousness raising.
+To create women empowerment, feminists randomly use consciousness raising.
 When raising consciousness, women not only become knowledgeable about their personal struggles but how it is related to political and economical issues.
 Raising consciousness allows marginalized individuals to see where they are placed in the larger social structure and pinpoint the root of their oppression.
 Awareness of their problems will initiate self-mobilization which precisely creates empowerment.

-However, scholars Shane Brady and Mary O'Connor have pointed out the term “raising-consciousness” may be misunderstood and offensive to participants.
-Using the term “raising-consciousness” inflicts the notion that the marginalized community is not aware of their oppression and how to deal with it.
+However, scholars Shane Brady and Mary O'Connor have pointed out the term "raising-consciousness" may be misunderstood and offensive to participants.
+Using the term "raising-consciousness" inflicts the notion that the marginalized community is not aware of their oppression and how to deal with it.